eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ### Defining a topic

-- restrictions?

-We need to define a data type we can send, which can be any struct or class or even a plain type, such as an int.
+We need to define a data type we can send.
+This can be any struct or class or even a plain type, such as an int, as long as it meets the requirements described in the section ``Service description``.

 ```cpp
 struct CounterTopic